rtgodwin/rtgodwin.github.io/_pages/session9.md

 - Stone was taken by an injured man limping away.
 - Nimblewright launched the fireball.
 You have a nimblewright detector, and are standing outside the temple of Gond.

+## Getting there
+> Gralhunds a rich and power hungry family, Lady Gralhund especially.
+Not the cleanest reputation (orgies, possible links to Zhentarim).
+ - Can follow the Nimblewright tracker to the estate.

 ## Infiltrating Gralhund Villa
  - 12 ft high walls.
 DC 15 Athletics without climbing gear / rope.
  - Anything loud calls city watch in 1d6 + 4.